 Being a mentor can be deeply rewarding – you get to pass along your hard won lessons learned, help someone new to the professor avoid pitfalls and learn the ropes, and pay back the universe for all the people who helped you in your life.
 It can also help your career, as mentorship also allows you to learn from people of different experience, and demonstrates a commitment to leadership and helping the broader community.

-Please click here to offer your service as a mentor and provide some information about yourself.
+Please click here to download the application to offer your service as a mentor and provide some information about yourself.

 WBCM’s most important intellectual capital is you.
 From leveraging your practical know-how to showcasing the instinctive skills that have paved the way for your success, WBCM is committed to the goal of helping women in our industry learn from one another’s experiences.

 Stay tuned for periodic surveys.
 WBCM wants your priorities to drive our efforts to bring you speakers, events, and opportunities based on what you want to learn about and share.

 We very much encourage you to consider sharing your knowledge, whether that’s hosting a training session, writing an article, or sharing best-practice methodology.
 Please send ideas on what you can contribute here.